U.S. online brokers still profiting from 'dumb money'

-NEW YORK, Oct 8 (Reuters) - People who trade stocks online cheered last week when several large retail brokers slashed stock-trading commissions to zero, a move made possible, in part, by a controversial source of broker revenue that has drawn regulatory scrutiny.
+NEW YORK (Reuters) - People who trade stocks online cheered last week when several large retail brokers slashed stock-trading commissions to zero, a move made possible, in part, by a controversial source of broker revenue that has drawn regulatory scrutiny.

-Charles Schwab Corp, TD Ameritrade Holding Corp and E*Trade Financial Corp followed the lead of Interactive Brokers in eliminating stock and exchange-traded fund trading commissions, sending their share prices tumbling on the revenue they were giving up.
+Charles Schwab Corp (SCHW.N), TD Ameritrade Holding Corp (AMTD.O) and E*Trade Financial Corp (ETFC.O) followed the lead of Interactive Brokers IBKR.O in eliminating stock and exchange-traded fund trading commissions, sending their share prices tumbling on the revenue they were giving up.

 But the brokers have other ways of profiting from retail trading, including interest earned on customer cash balances and margin lending.